 Your baby may have a high temperature if they:

-- feel hotter than usual to touch on their forehead, back or stomach
+- feel hotter than usual to touch on their back or chest

 - feel sweaty or clammy

 If you think your baby has a high temperature, it's best to check their temperature with a thermometer.
 This can help you work out whether you need to get medical advice.

 How do I take my child's temperature?

 Ideally, you need a digital thermometer to get a fast, accurate reading.

 You can buy these online or from pharmacies and most large supermarkets.

 To take your child's temperature:

 - Hold them comfortably on your knee and put the thermometer in their armpit – always use the thermometer in the armpit with children under 5 years.